Ucchi Pillayar Temple, Rockfort: Legend

-The place in which the Ranganathan deity was kept was later covered in deep forests, due to disuse and after a very long time, it was discovered when a Chola king chasing a parrot found the deity accidentally.
-He then established the Ranganathaswamy Temple, Srirangam as the largest temple complexes in the world.
-Meanwhile, the Pallavas built the Vinayaka temple and the Thayumanaswamy temple, in the rock which Vinayaka used to escape Vibishana.
+The place in which the Ranganatha idol was kept was later covered in deep fores.
+It was eventually discovered when a Chola king chasing a parrot came upon it.
+He consecrated the idol and built the Ranganathaswamy Temple, Srirangam.
+Meanwhile, the Pallavas built the Ucchi Pillaiyar temple and the Thayumanaswamy temple, upon the hill that Ganesha used to escape Vibishana.

-Uchi Pillayar is always associated with Manicka Vinayagar at the foothills.
-It is a general worship practise to pray obeisance with Manicak Vinayagar before visiting Uchi Pillayar.
+Ucchi Pillayar is associated with Manicka Vinayagar at the foothills.
+It is a general worship practise to pray obeisance to Manicaka Vinayagar before visiting Ucchi Pillayar.

 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.